stargate-bukkit/Stargate-Bukkit/README.md

 - **API available** -- using the API, a lot of behavior can be changed
 - **Button customization** -- a large amount of materials usable as buttons (buttons, wall corals, shulkers, chests)
 - **Config commands** -- All main config values can be changed from the commandline
+- **RGB and dye support** -- Signs can use RGB colors as their default colors, and can also be dyed on a per-sign basis

 ## Background